Liam Massaubi: Career

 He has worked with and consulted more than 50 brands including Nike.
 In 2016, he detailed why most startups fail with YFS Magazine.

 Under Massaubi’s leadership, the company saw continuous growth for 7 years.
 The company launched its flagship store in Waterloo, Ontario in August, 2014.
 In July 2015, Kanati Company was sold and Massaubi retired as the company's CEO to pursue real estate and non-profit interests.
 He sold his remaining shares in the company.

 In an interview with MUSKRAT Magazine, Massaubi said he had "mixed feelings" about what the company who purchased the brand did with the company and brand but would not elaborate.
 The magazine referred to Massaubi as a "Powerhouse Designer."
 In a later article with INC.com, Massaubi stated the buyer of the company "expressed one future direction for my company during the sale process, and then did the exact opposite" and said he wasn't pleased with the process.

 Massaubi is a multi-business investor with interests in transportation, food and beverage, retail and real estate and primarily residential development projects.
-He is also an Aboriginal Business Consultant(mentor) who works closely with corporations who are committed to creating procurement opportunities for Aboriginal businesses.
+He is also an Aboriginal Business Consultant (mentor) who works closely with corporations who are committed to creating procurement opportunities for Aboriginal businesses.

 He was featured on VentureBeat listing his top 15 errors entrepreneurs make when pitching him projects and looking for investment for their startup company's.

 In 2016, Massaubi signed on to join fellow entrepreneurs Greg Selkoe, founder of Karmaloop, and Divine on the CAP (Close and Personal) Tour.
 The CAP Tour features the three entrepreneurs who have collectively created startups with more than $300 million in revenue.
 The 150-stop tour is a series of panel discussions and workshops across North America that aims to teach, inspire and engage the future entrepreneurs of the Aboriginal community.

 In 2016, Massaubi signed on to be a blogger with The Huffington Post, where he comments on First Nation business and social issues.

-In 2016, he signed on with Inc.com (Inc. (magazine)) and launched a column called "Money Talks" which provides business tips and strategy advice for entrepreneurs and startups.
+In 2016, he signed on with Inc.com and launched a column called "Money Talks" which provides business tips and strategy advice for entrepreneurs and startups.
 The magazine publishes an annual list of the 500 fastest-growing private companies in the U.S.

 In an exclusive interview with Incline Magazine in October 2016, it was revealed that Massaubi had retired at the age of just 30 and he would now just invest and work on real estate projects.